comet1999/react-todo/README.md

-## Simple React Clock App.
+## A rather complex and satisfying Todo Application.
+### It uses React Technology

-__This is an educational application developed for a react course taught by A. Mead.
+__This is an educational application developed for a react course.

-Excellent for learning React.__ :+1:
+(Which is an excellent way for learning React.__ :+1: )